withinJoel/Elsa/resources/app/Core/Documentation/Syntax.md

 * `tenor:` - To search in Tenor. example `tenor:bird`

 # Network
+* `internet` - To get the internet based information.
 * `networkstatus` - To get the status of the network. (online or offline).
 * `useragent` - To get the browser information.
 * `connectiontype` - To get the connection type example: 4g, 3g.. etc.